Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

-\textit{Conclusion}---We have made a breakthrough and developed a new theoretical framework for high-$T_c$ superconductivity, which resolves a 40-year puzzle of the microscopic electron (hole) pairing mechanism in complex cuprates and nickelates, formed by combining oxygen anions and metal cations together through ionic bonds.
-As we know, the crystal structure, electronic structure, and physical and chemical properties are mainly determined by the chemical bonds, the foundation and essence, in a crystal.
-Similarly, the carrier-pairing mechanisms, as a change in the electronic structure, should also be intrinsically linked to the bonding nature of superconductors.
+\textit{Conclusion}---We have made a breakthrough and developed a new theoretical framework for high-$T_c$ superconductivity, which resolves a 40-year puzzle of the microscopic carrier-pairing mechanism in complex cuprates and nickelates, formed by combining oxygen anions and metal cations together through ionic bonds.
+As we know, the crystal and electronic structure, the physical and chemical properties are totally determined by the chemical bonds, the foundation and essence, in a crystal.
+Similarly, the carrier-pairing mechanisms, as a change of the electronic structure, should also be intrinsically linked to the bonding nature of superconductors.
 We thus provide the missing link between ionic bonding and superconductivity.
-Generally, there are two different pairing mechanisms in the commonly used superconductors.
-Different from the BCS electron-phonon-electron (\textbf{\ce{e^-}-Ph-\ce{e^-}}) pairing in charge of the superconductivity of metallic bonding superconductors, the high-$T_c$ oxides exhibit a totally new ionic-bond-driven pairing mechanism bridged by the inherent oxygen (metal) atoms of the material, named as \textbf{\ce{e^-}-O-\ce{e^-}} (\textbf{\ce{h^+}-M-\ce{h^+}}) pair with typical physical features (Eqs.~(\ref{eqn:4})-(\ref{eqn:6})).
+Generally, there are two different pairing mechanisms in the common superconductors.
+Different from the BCS electron-phonon-electron (\textbf{\ce{e^-}-Ph-\ce{e^-}}) pairing in charge of the superconductivity of metallic bonding superconductors, the high-$T_c$ oxides exhibit a totally new eV-scale ionic-bond-driven atom-bridged pairing picture \textbf{\ce{e^-}-O-\ce{e^-}} (\textbf{\ce{h^+}-M-\ce{h^+}}) with the strongest pairing strength and typical physical features (Eqs.~(\ref{eqn:1})-(\ref{eqn:3})).